TechciderNM/Week2/README.md

 # Week2
-Week 2 of the Programming Everything with Python Course (PREP)
+Find the materials we used for Week 2 of the Programming Everything with Python Course (PREP)